-Last week, the Virginia Department of Labor and Industry voted to implement strict work-place standards in response to the Coronavirus (COVID-19) outbreak.
+In July 2020, the Virginia Department of Labor and Industry voted to implement strict work-place standards in response to the Coronavirus (COVID-19) outbreak.
 (Click here to view §16VAC25-220, Emergency Temporary Standard).
 These new standards are applicable to most employers, and all state-owned and operated businesses and offices.
-These new measures are expected to take effect on July 27, 2020.
+The measures were to take effect on July 27, 2020.
 Some of the measures include:

 - Ranking and Applicability.
 The new mandate requires employers to self-rank within “very high,” “high,” “medium,” and “lower” exposure categories.
 Each category has criteria which each employer must analyze in order to determine which risk category they fall into.
 The new temporary regulations make clear that these standards are applicable to all employers, regardless of size or number of employees.
 Depending on the exposure category, however, there may be additional requirements that employers must meet.

 - Preventative and Response Plans.
 All employers falling within the “very high” or “high” categories, must develop and implement a written Infectious Disease Preparedness Plan, which must be distributed to employees.
 Those employers who fall within the “medium” exposure category, and who employ 11 or more employees must also create and implement a written Infectious Disease Preparedness Plan.
 There is no such requirement for “medium” risk employers with ten or less employees; “lower” risk employers also do not have to implement this plan—regardless of number of employees.